1234get1thedancefloor-dotcom/Muse/README.md

 Project Concept: Personal Stylist & Beauty Assistant

-An end-to-end encrypted, gamified fashion and beauty platform that transforms the everyday struggle of getting ready into a fun, personalized experience.
+A gamified fashion and beauty platform that transforms the everyday struggle of getting ready into a fun, personalized experience.
 The platform combines AI-powered styling, makeup guidance, wardrobe management, social coordination, and shopping recommendations based on the user's wardrobe, vibe, occasion, and region.

 Key Features